as-pect/as-pect/readme.md

 Providing these values inside an `as-pect.config.js` configuration will set these as global defaults.

-Note that when using the `cli`, the cli flag inputs will override these default values.
+Note that when using the `cli`, the cli flag inputs will override these default values in the `asp` command line tool.

 ```js
 // in as-pect.config.js